 This flowering tree is a member of the pea and bean family.
 It’s evident when you look at the flowers which are edible and resemble a tiny pink bean flower.
-The flowers are then followed by seed pods. hardy to -30 degrees F, this native of eastern North America is treasured by many gardeners for its small stature (30 feet max) and prolific bloom.
+The flowers are then followed by seed pods.
+With a hardiness zone down to -30 degrees F, this is one of the finest native trees from eastern North America.
+It is treasured by many gardeners for its small stature (30 feet max) and prolific bloom.
 Redbud flowers appear in early spring, clinging tightly to the branches in dense clusters.
 The heart-shaped leaves flutter in the wind.
 Sadly, redbuds are prone to several diseases that can kill the tree, including canker, verticillium wilt, and blights.
 Still, that’s no reason to not plant one.
 Avoid pruning the tree (which can open up a transmission route for disease) and keep it healthy to help stave off disease.

 Selecting flowering trees for the garden

-As you can see, there are so many beautiful flowering trees to select for your landscape.
+As you can see, there are so many beautiful ornamental trees to select for your landscape.
 Don’t be afraid to plant more than one!
+They are the “lungs of the earth” after all.
 Whether you’re looking to dress up your home’s foundation, plant a flowering street tree, accent a shady woodland area, or simply brighten your front yard, there’s a blooming tree for the job.